wtbu-radio/WTBU-Site/_posts/2017-05-16-review-rostam-the-sinclair-0508.md

 author:
   login: ogehrke
   email: ogehrke@bu.edu
-  display_name: Olivia Gehrke
+  display_name: Caroline Barry
-  first_name: Olivia
+  first_name: Caroline
-  last_name: Gehrke
+  last_name: Barry
 image:
   src: /assets/unnamed-3-636x424.jpg
   alt: post lead image
 ---
 On Monday, May 8 I had the pleasure of attending the final night of Rostam Batmanglij’s first solo tour.
 The musician was a long-time member of Vampire Weekend, but publicly announced his departure in January of 2016.
 Batmanglij has since been working toward producing his first solo album, which he plans to release late this summer.

 Even if you’re not a die-hard Vampire Weekend fan like I am, you’ve definitely heard Rostam’s talents throughout his many projects over his ten-year career: Batmanglij released an album as side project Discovery with Ra Ra Riot’s lead Wes Miles in 2009, and later held producer and vocal credits on Ra Ra Riot’s single 2015 “Water”; he composed the score for Netflix’s _The OA_ (which his brother, Zal created and directs); he produced songs for Charlie XCX, Solange, Francis and the Lights, Carly Rae Jepsen, and Frank Ocean; he was recently featured on RAC’s pop track “This Song”; and he collaborated with Hamilton Leithauser (of The Walkmen) for their debut album, _I Had A Dream That You Were Mine._